burger

 • mark it as read or unread

-• mark as spam
+• report as spam

-i.
+l.
 Message display mode

 Link to this FAQ: